The New Adventures of Chor Lau-heung (1984 TV series)

-The New Adventures of Chor Lau-heung is a Hong Kong television series adapted from Chu Liuxiang Xinzhuan of Gu Long's Chu Liuxiang novel series.
-Michael Miu Kiu-wai starred as the titular protagonist, Chor Lau-heung (Cantonese for "Chu Liuxiang").
+The New Adventures of Chor Lau-heung is a Hong Kong wuxia television series adapted from the Chu Liuxiang Series by Gu Long.
+Michael Miu starred as the titular protagonist, Chu Liuxiang (Chor Lau-heung).
 The series was first broadcast on TVB from 12 November 1984 to 4 January 1985.
 It was rerun in Hong Kong on TVB Jade from 1 February to 30 March in 2006.

-Plot
+Synopsis

-Chor Lau-heung brings his three girlfriends (Lei Hung-sau, So Yung-yung and Sung Tim-yee) with him to attend Tso Hing-hau's birthday party.
-On the way, they meet Song Siu-ching, a spoilt and arrogant girl.
-After arriving at Tso's house, strange things start happening.
-Tso's daughter, Ming-lai, is in love with Sit Ban, a youth from a rival family.
-In the Sit family, Sit Yan, Sit Ban's younger sister, is in love with Yip Sing-nam and wants to be with him, but her father forbids her because Yip Sing-nam is an actor.
-Tso Ming-lai and Sit Yan attempt to fake their deaths in order to resolve the feuds between their families, but Chor Lau-heung discovers the truth and decides to secretly help the lovers be together.
+Chu Liuxiang takes his three companions (Li Hongxiu, Su Rongrong and Song Tian'er) with him to attend Zuo Qinghou's birthday party.
+On the way, they meet Sang Xiaojing, a spoilt and arrogant girl.
+After arriving at Zuo's house, strange things start happening.
+Zuo's daughter, Mingli, is in love with Xue Bin, a youth from a rival family.
+Xue Yin, Xue Bin's younger sister, is in love with Ye Shenglan and wants to be with him, but her father forbids her because Ye Shenglan is an actor.
+Zuo Mingli and Xue Yin fake their deaths in order to resolve the feuds between their families, but Chu Liuxiang discovers the truth and decides to secretly help the lovers be together.